lm3nitro/Projects/Windows/Sysmon/Send Sysmon logs to Splunk.md

 Now that the Splunk Fowarder is installed on the host, we will need to configure our Splunk instance so that it can receive the logs being sent.

-<img width="1414" alt="Screenshot 2024-04-29 at 11 00 24 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/b095b1e2-36a2-49f2-81f5-4f38b2ba23e5">

 First, we will need to install 2 applications on our instance.
 These are both Splunk add-ons for Windows and Linux.
-For now the Windows is the only one needed, however, I will be using the Linux one later:
+For now the Windows is the only one needed, however, I will be using the Linux one later.
+Once you have the add on downloaded, navigate to your Splunk instance, and go to *Upload from File*

+<img width="1414" alt="Screenshot 2024-04-29 at 11 00 24 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/b095b1e2-36a2-49f2-81f5-4f38b2ba23e5">

+Choose the downloaded app/add-on:

 <img width="1124" alt="Screenshot 2024-04-29 at 11 01 27 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8901557d-efb3-4a70-b1f9-14a499246cf3">

+*Upload*

 <img width="1046" alt="Screenshot 2024-04-29 at 11 02 18 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/021bf677-9a96-43fb-918f-ee107c836dd5">